rjchicago/msr-tag-cleanup/readme.md

 ## Update Tag Limit

-Per [documentation](https://docs.mirantis.com/containers/v3.1/dockeree-products/msr/msr-user/tag-pruning.html#set-a-tag-limit), users are supposed to be able to set a repositories tag limit.
+Per [documentation](https://docs.mirantis.com/containers/v3.1/dockeree-products/msr/msr-user/tag-pruning.html#set-a-tag-limit), users are supposed to be able to set tag limits on repositories.
 However, this option does not appear unless you have uber admin privileges.

 A workaround is to use the MSR API to PATCH the specified repository.
 See `update_tag_limit.sh`: